Unbounded mass radial solutions for the Keller-Segel equation in the disk: Introduction

-for some constants $\tilde \sigma, p>0$, i.e. we recover the celebrated Lin-Ni-Takagi equation \cite{MR849484,MR974610,MR929196}.
-Let us observe that in dimension $2$ the Keller-Segel equation is critical, whereas the Lin-Ni-Takagi problem is subcritical.
-A good account of known results about this equation is given in the book by Wei and Winter \cite{WeiwinBook}, in the chapter \cite{MR2103689}, in the recent paper \cite{DelMusRomWei}, and in the references therein.
+for some constants $\tilde \sigma, p>0$, that is, one recovers the celebrated Lin--Ni--Takagi equation \cites{MR849484,MR974610,MR929196}.
+Let us observe that in dimension $2$ the Keller--Segel equation is critical, whereas the Lin--Ni--Takagi problem is subcritical.
+A good account of known results about this equation is given in the book by Wei and Winter \cite{WeiWinBook}, in the chapter \cite{MR2103689}, in the recent paper \cite{DelMusRomWei}, and in the references therein.

-From now on, we study the Keller-Segel equation \eqref{ks} and we assume without loss of generality that $\sigma=1$.
+From now on, we study the Keller--Segel equation \eqref{ks} and we assume without loss of generality that $\sigma=1$.
 In the one-dimensional case, Schaaf \cite{schaaf} proved the existence of non-trivial solutions.
 For a general two-dimensional domain, the first existence results were obtained by Wang and Wei \cite{WangWei2002} and independently by Senba and Suzuki \cite{MR1769174}, when the parameter $\lambda$ is small enough.
 Moreover, Senba and Suzuki \cites{MR1769174,MR1909263} studied the asymptotic behavior of finite mass solutions when $\lambda \rightarrow 0$.
 These are solutions $u_\lambda$ to \eqref{ks} such that